 Given the number of individual transactions we have each year, it is crucial that we maintain uninterrupted operation of our business-critical information systems.
 Our information systems are subject to damage or interruption from power outages, computer and telecommunications failures, computer viruses, worms, other malicious computer programs, denial-of-service attacks, security incidents and breaches from a variety of threat actors, including both cybercriminals and nation state-sponsored actors, catastrophic events such as fires, major or extended winter storms, tornadoes, earthquakes and hurricanes, usage errors by our associates or contractors, civil or political unrest or armed hostilities.
 The availability of our information systems and the integrity of data are essential to our business operations, including the processing of transactions, management of our associates, facilities, logistics, inventories, physical stores and clubs and our online operations.
 Our information systems are not fully redundant and our disaster recovery planning cannot account for all eventualities.
 If our systems are damaged, breached, attacked, interrupted or otherwise cease to function properly, we may have to make a significant investment to repair or replace them, and may experience loss or corruption of data as well as suffer interruptions in our business operations in the interim.
-Any interruption to the availability of our information systems or corruption of our data may have a material adverse effect on our business or results of operations.
-In addition, the cost of securing our systems against failure or attack is considerable, and increases in these costs, particularly in the wake of a breach or failure, could be significant.
+Any interruption to the availability of our information systems or corruption of our attack is considerable, and increases in these costs, particularly in the wake of a breach or failure, could be significant.